-A deep look at the cyber security landscape and the criminal economy behind data breaches.
+A high-level look at the threat landscape and the criminal economy behind data breaches.

 The first part, which began on a Sunday, took a look at the payments landscape; the second, the security behind our transactions and the up-coming issuance of chip cards; the third, big challengers to the payments industry, such as the Merchant Customer Exchange; and the final part of the series focused on the potential for the technology behind cryptocurrencies.

 A take on medical device vulnerabilities and the reaction of regulators and manufacturers.